basakritu/Finetuning-Large-Language-Models/README.md

 # Finetuning Large Language Models
-Learn the ins and outs of finetuning Large Language Models (LLMs) to supercharge your NLP projects.
+The ins and outs of finetuning Large Language Models (LLMs) to supercharge your NLP projects.

 # Why Finetuning: